 - Who: Every person who owns or operates any domestic establishment engaged in manufacturing tobacco products.

-- Submit: Use the Tobacco Registration and Listing Module of FDA’s Unified Registration and Listing Systems (FURLS)
+- Submit: Use the Tobacco Registration and Product Listing Module Next Generation (TRLM NG) application.

 If you are unable to register online, please mail